tylerkstevens/Personal-Website/README.md

 ## License

-Astrofy is licensed under the MIT license — see the [LICENSE](https://github.com/manuelernestog/astrofy/blob/main/LICENSE) file for details.
+This project is licensed under the MIT license.